deephaven/examples/NoodlePug/README.md

 ```

 You will see three Deephaven tables populate the IDE.
-Does Noodle have more no-bone days on Monday?
+Does Noodle have more "No Bone" days on Monday?

 # Source and License

-This data was built from viewing tiktoks created by [@jongraz](https://www.tiktok.com/@jongraz?refer=embed).
+This data was built from viewing TikToks created by [@jongraz](https://www.tiktok.com/@jongraz?refer=embed).
 It is provided here for demonstrative use without any warranty as to the accuracy, reliability, or completeness of the data.